PI-R-D-Inc-CA/.github/profile/README.md

 # Hi there 👋

+Welcome to the PI R&D Inc. README.md file.
+Take a minute to look around and acquiant yourself.

 ## INTRODUCTION:

 PI R&D Inc. is a small private developer-run corporation devoted to Scientific Research and Development 🔬.
 Based in Saskatchewan, 🇨🇦.